kazewong/flowMC/docs/source/quickstart.rst

 #.
 Give the sampler the initial position of your n_chains,
 #.
 Configure the sampler and normalizing flow model.

-While this guide can help in configuring the sampler, here are the two important bits you need to think about before using this package:
+While this :ref:`configuration_guide-section-top` can help in configuring the sampler, here are the two important bits you need to think about before using this package:

 1. Write the likelihood function in JAX
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^